lacti/github-trending-slack-integration/README.md

 ### AWS Lambda

 If you don't think about a machine to run this script as a cron job, you can choose the AWS Lambda.
 It can run a lambda function periodically with CloudWatch's scheduler tick.
-I set to launch this function at every 9AM into `functions.report.events.schedule` at `serverless.yml`.
+I set to launch this function at every 10AM (KST) into `functions.report.events.schedule` at `serverless.yml`.

 You can deploy this into your lambda with your `AWS_PROFILE` environment variable by [`serverless`](https://serverless.com/).